alpersonalwebsite/react/0-Intro.md

 ### SPA: Single Page Applications

 The idea under SPA is having a single HTML document using JS to change what the user sees on the screen.
-So, if the user clicks on x-link, x-data (remember that we have HTML/CSS/JS, all downloaded on the first request) is going to be requested asynchronously showing the proper view for that particular set of data.
+So, if the user clicks on x-link, x-data (remember that we have everything downloaded on the "first load": HTML/CSS/JS) is going to be requested asynchronously showing the proper view for that particular set of data.